oracle-livelabs/apex/movies-lab/3-creating-search-page/creating-movie-search-page.md

 7. Click on the **query** parameter.

-    * You will see that its Type is Static Value, and the Static Value is harry potter, which is the default used in the URL to set up the REST source.
+    * You will see that its Type is REST Source Default, which is using the default value from the used in the URL to set up the REST source.

     * Change the Type from Static Value to **Item**.